NORTHERN VIRGINIA SUZUKI MUSIC SCHOOL

 In the 1970 and 80’s, I was involved in bringing the first Suzuki Tour Group from Japan to the DC area.
 This necessitated forming a non-profit organization called Suzuki Association of the Greater Washington Area (SAGWA).
 I have served on that Board of Directors (BOD) several times, a few times as president and managed the newsletter for several years.
 When the BOD decided to begin an institute, I was appointed Musical Director.

 I have presented and taught at many Suzuki and non-Suzuki events.
-I have presented at the International Workshops and other conferences in Austria, Switzerland, France, Australia, Scotland, Norway, Canada, Peru, Panama, Costa Rico, Bolivia, and Haiti.
-I have also presented at multiple Suzuki Institutes and workshops where led sessions and have given the keynote addresses at several Suzuki Association of the Americas (SAA) conferences, Australian String Teachers Assoication in Cambura, Australia and Australian Suzuki Association in Melbourne, Australia.
+I have presented at the International Workshops and other conferences in Austria, Switzerland, France, Australia, Scotland, Norway, Canada, Peru, Panama, Costa Rica, Bolivia, and Haiti.
+I have also presented at multiple Suzuki Institutes and workshops, led sessions, and have given the keynote addresses at several Suzuki Association of the Americas (SAA) conferences, Australian String Teachers Association in Canberra, Australia, and Australian Suzuki Association in Melbourne, Australia.
 I have led as the violin coordinator for the SAA conference in Chicago.
 I have retired from the University of Maryland School of Music, where I taught graduate students as Director of Master Degree program in Performance with Specialization in Suzuki Pedagogy.
-Currently, I am the Director of the Northern Virginia Suzuki Music School and Co-director of the Greater Washington Suzuki Institute.
+Currently, I am the Director of the Northern Virginia Suzuki Music School and Director Emeritus of the Greater Washington Suzuki Institute.

 Awards